Are your winter and summer energy bills going through the roof? Maybe it’s time to upgrade to solar panels.

 - Solar Loan.
 You can take out a loan created just for the purpose of funding your new solar panels.
 Paying with cash aside, taking out a personal loan has proven to be the best way to pay for solar panels.

 - Home Equity Loan or Home Equity Line of Credit (HELOC).
 A SELCO HELOC is one of the most responsible ways to finance your solar panels, and our agents can help you find the perfect rate for such a project.
-Research shows that homes with solar power sell faster and for more.
 Even in states like Oregon that receive less sunshine, there are several benefits to going solar—while you’re paying off the HELOC with a low interest rate, you’ll simultaneously enjoy energy savings as the value of your home increases annually.

 Questions to ask before you take the plunge